kupoback/bedrock-sage10/CLIQUE_CHANGELOG.md

 ## Clique Wordpress Boilerplate Changelog

+## Ver 3.7.0 - Dec 7th, 2020

+- Added Vue Navigation with REST API serving the data - **This is disabled by default**
+- Uncomment the following below to use
+    * `header.blade.php` - See comment blocks
+    * `setup.php` - Uncomment block in `wp_enqueue_scripts` action for localize script
+- Added documentation to `README.md` on how to use Vue Navigation
+- Updated WordPress Plugins:
+    * MainWP Child - `4.1.3`
+- Updated `README.md` to include instructions on setting up an existing site and how to use new Vue Navigation

 ## Ver 3.6 - Dec 4th, 2020

 - Added [Vue Accessible Modal](https://github.com/andrewvasilchuk/vue-accessible-modal) to `package.json` and updated example Vue modal